-The largely Republican town of more than 750,000 resident has stood strongly for Israel and against the Boycott, Divestment and Sanctions movement.
+The largely Republican town of over 750,000 has stood strongly for Israel and against the Boycott, Divestment and Sanctions movement.